webix-hub/gitbook-webix-jet/details/models.md

 }
 ```

-Loading and saving data can be done in **config** of the view module:
+Loading and saving data can also be in **config** of the view module:

 ```js
 // views/data.js